Doubly Linked List Program in C: A Comprehensive Guide

 Representation of Doubly Linked List in C

-Now, let’s use an example to see how a doubly linked list program in a data structure in C can be represented with the code.
+This section demonstrates how a doubly linked list program in a data structure in C can be represented with code examples.

-In the code, the single node is represented as:
+In the code, a single node is represented as:

 struct node {